AST0008/industriAI/README.md

 </div>

-A product created in 14 hours, for the hackathon organised by Shaastra 2025.
+A product created in 14 hours, for the hackathon organised by Shaastra 2025, by team **scared to compile**.

 > [!IMPORTANT]
 > What can you do with IpFin?